-The wide-ranging interests of Pulitzer Prize winning composer Kenneth Gaburo, appointed director in 1982, stimulated a new period of growth and experimentation for the Studios, as described in a 1995 issue of Perspectives of New Music dedicated to the late composer.
+The wide-ranging interests of multi-award winning composer Kenneth Gaburo, appointed director in 1983, stimulated a new period of growth and experimentation for the Studios, as described in a 1995 issue of Perspectives of New Music dedicated to the late composer.
 New approaches to speech, text, and image manipulation were facilitated by the new computer technology that Gaburo introduced to the Studios.
 This multimedia emphasis continued into the early 1990s, as Visiting Directors Robert Paredes and Elizabeth Hinkle-Turner oversaw the installation of computer and video systems.
 Visitors during this period included Russell F. Pinkston, Chris Mann, and Warren Burt.
 Students included composer Bill Wolford, Cris Ewing (Studio Assistant at the University of Washington CARTAH), President of the American Composers Forum, Philip Blackburn, and Tape Beatles members Ralph Johnson, Paul Neff, and John Heck.

 Lawrence Fritts was appointed director in 1994, overseeing a major upgrade to realtime DSP systems.
 In 1996, he initiated the Iowa Musical Instrument Samples Project, a collection of note-for-note samples of musical instruments recorded in an anechoic chamber.
 In 2000, he organized a series of International Exchange Concerts with institutions in France and Italy; and in 2002 he hosted the 2002 National Conference of the Society for Electro-Acoustic Music in the United States (SEAMUS).
-Recent visiting composers have included James Dashow, Denis Smalley, and Charles Dodge.
-Students working during this period included Columbia University doctoral student Alexandre Lunsqui, NYU doctoral student Albin Jones, John Ritz, Experimental Music Studio Assistant at the University of Illinois and Chris Brakel, Computer Music Studio Assistant at the Eastman School of Music.
+Visiting composers from 1994 to 2008 included James Dashow, Andrew May, Denis Smalley, and Charles Dodge.
+Students working during this period included Brandeis University Professor Erin Gee, Universidade Estadual Paulista Professsor Alexandre Lunsqui, University of Nevada Reno Professor Jean-Paul Perrotte, Aristotle University Professor Dimitri Papageorgiou, University of Louisville Professor John Ritz, and former Chapman University Professor Chris Brakel.